netomantonio/matrix-protocol/ZWF_ZION_WORKFLOW_FRAMEWORK.md

 ## 📟️ OVERVIEW

 The Matrix ZWF Protocol defines a **conceptual model for AI-oriented workflows** that allows multidisciplinary teams to describe workflows as technology-independent state machines.
-All flows follow the pattern: **Event → Query Oracle → Decision → Action → Oracle Enrichment**.
+All flows follow the pattern: **Event → Query Oracle → Decision → Action → Evaluation → Conditional Oracle Enrichment**.

 ZWF does not prescribe tools, orchestration engines, or technical implementations - it only directs **how to think and record the path** in a conceptual and traceable way.